 I discovered the work of contemporary botanical artists while on one of many trips to visit my mother in England during the late 90’s.
 I had finally found my artistic focus.
 Fueled by a new-found enthusiasm for botanical art, I completed master watercolour classes with renowned botanical artists and teachers, Anne Marie Evans, Pandora Sellars, and Katie Lee.

 I’m a member of the American Society of Botanical Artists (ASBA), the Bermuda Society of Artists (BSoA), the Botanical Artists’ Guild of Southern Alberta (BAGSA), the Botanical Artists’ Association of Southern Africa (BAASA), Société Française d’Illustration Botanique (Sfib), Botanical Art Guild of Southern California (BAGSC), and the Florilegium Society of the Royal Botanical Gardens of Sydney.

 I have exhibited in Canada, the U.S.A, the U.K., Bermuda, Australia, South Africa, and Italy.
 My work can be found in private collections around the world, in the Hunt Institute of Botanical Documentation of the Carnegie Mellon University, and the Royal Botanic Gardens, Kew.

-Margaret’s botanical art teaching in graphite, coloured pencil and watercolour has taken her to numerous renowned locations including the San Diego Natural History Museum, Filoli Gardens near San Francisco, University of Washington in Seattle, Los Angeles Arboretum, Santa Barbara Botanical Gardens, Huntington Gardens in San Moreno, Virginia Robinson Gardens in Hollywood, Kirstenbosch National Botanical Gardens in Cape Town, and the South African National Biodiversity Institute at the National Botanical Gardens, Pretoria.
+My botanical art teaching in graphite, coloured pencil and watercolour has taken me to numerous renowned locations including the San Diego Natural History Museum, Filoli Gardens near San Francisco, University of Washington in Seattle, Los Angeles Arboretum, Santa Barbara Botanical Gardens, Huntington Gardens in San Moreno, Virginia Robinson Gardens in Hollywood, Kirstenbosch National Botanical Gardens in Cape Town, and the South African National Biodiversity Institute at the National Botanical Gardens, Pretoria.